 If the "V2X" feature is supported, after the UE policy association establishment, the (H-)PCF may receive the Service specific parameter information notified by the UDR for the change of UE's Application Data as defined in subclause 6.3.4 of 3GPP TS 29.519 [17].
-In this case, the (H-)PCF shall derive the V2XP and provision them to the UE as defined in subclause 4.2.4.1.
+In this case, the H-PCF shall derive the V2XP and provision them to the V-PCF as defined in subclause 4.2.4.2 for the roaming case; the PCF shall use the Namf_Communication Service defined in 3GPP TS 29.518 [14] to send "MANAGE UE POLICY COMMAND" message(s) with the policy to the UE via the AMF for the non-roaming case.